 Looking into the infinite knowledge of Google, I found a lot of solutions.

-The issue is set by the xbacklight command, I tested it and it doesn’t work also from a terminal session.
+The issue is set by the xbacklight command and brightness control doesn’t work in i3wm, I tested it and it doesn’t work also from a terminal session.
 So, the following lines don’t work.

 The most part of the solutions that I found, planned to make some scripts, changing the brightness with some bash commands: